camendola/MonoHgg/readme.md

 ## OptScan.C
 `.x OptScan.C(<Zmass>,<A0mass>)`

-(using reduced ntuples from SelEvents.cc)
-4D scan on pt1/mgg, pt2/mgg, corrMet and ptgg
+(takes as input the reduced ntuples from SelEvents.cc) 4D scan on pt1/mgg, pt2/mgg, corrMet and ptgg

 the range of the scan for each variable needs to be changed manually in the code through the initial values and the required number of steps